sarahp31/aps-2-nlp/README.md

 * **Discussion on what can be seen in each figure, clusters and so on**

+    The pre-trained t-SNE embeddings display clearer, denser clusters with gaps, suggesting distinct themes based on job titles and descriptions.
+In contrast, the refined embeddings are more dispersed, likely due to changes in their semantic structure.

-    The pre-trained and refined t-SNE embeddings display clusters, but the pre-trained embeddings show clearer, denser groupings, with gaps between some clusters.
-This separation suggests that the pre-trained embeddings may capture distinct themes based on job titles and descriptions, while the refined embeddings appear more dispersed, possibly due to changes in their semantic structure.
+    -- remover -- The pre-trained and refined t-SNE embeddings display clusters, but the pre-trained embeddings show clearer, denser groupings, with gaps between some clusters.
+This separation suggests that the pre-trained embeddings may capture distinct themes based on job titles and descriptions, while the refined embeddings appear more dispersed, possibly due to changes in their semantic structure. -- remover --

 ## Step 3: test the search system